laurent22/joplin/readme/api/tutorials/cm6_plugin.md

 :::note

-As of Joplin v2.14 we recommend that you create C0deMirror 6-based plugins.
+As of Joplin v2.14 we recommend that you create CodeMirror 6-based plugins.
 If you still need to support older versions of Joplin, you can target both CodeMirror 5 and CodeMirror 6.
 Follow the tutorial below for information on how to do this.

 :::